Power Apps: what is it and how it works (2026 guide)" loading="lazy">Power Apps: what is it and how it works (2026 guide)

 A practical example: getting started in 5 steps

-1. Pick 1 process that wastes time today.
+- Pick one process that wastes time today.

-3. Rules and responsibilities (who fills in, who approves, mandatory fields).
+- Set rules and responsibilities: who fills in, who approves, mandatory fields.

 If you can’t describe the process on one page, clarify it first.